Abdu1Hak/WRO-2025/README.md

 The sign/direction is restored when issuing a servo command by inverting the angle sign for green pillars.
 So the logic flow is:

-Calculate difference between pillar and target_x --> Calculate PD angle --> map sign according to pillar --> enqueue to the servo

  There are safety and context checks around pillar following.
-The code executes pillar following only if a candidate pillar is selected and not too close to the wall.
+The code executes the pillar following only if a candidate pillar is selected and not too close to the wall.
 The areaLeft and areaRight checks prevent the robot from weaving away from the pillar when the adjacent wall is already too close.
 Pillar following is also not executed if we are currently in a left or right turn.

 ```python
 if pillar_detected == True and not (closest_pillar_color == "green" and areaLeft >= 11000) and not (closest_pillar_color == "red" and areaRight >= 11000) and not (turn_Dir == "right" or turn_Dir == "left'):